-Several people have told me that they use some of my videos as examples for their students.
-On this page I have grouped together the posts I think would be most relevant for teachers and trainers.
-I will add to the page as a create new posts and movies that fall into this category.
-Please feel free to link to this page, any posts, or any videos that are helpful to you.
+Several people have told me they use some of my videos as examples for their students.
+On this page, I have grouped together the posts I think would be most relevant for teachers and trainers.
+I will add to the page as I create new posts and movies that fall into this category.
+Please link to this page, any posts, or any videos that are helpful to you.

 Blog Posts with Videos

 How Do I Get My Dog into the Pool?
 The steps I took to desensitize Lewis, my teenage dog, to an above-ground kids’ swimming pool.
 Handy for any dog who is wary of getting into things.

 Teaching a Dog to Station While Another Dog Works The “trick” to teaching one dog to wait quietly for their turn while you train another dog.
 If I could teach Lewis, you can teach your dog!
 This is the same method I demo in more detail below, in “A Secret for Training Two Dogs.”

 Teaching Your Dog to Self Interrupt A demo and explanation showing my dog interrupting herself from getting glued to the fence to bark at neighbors and their dog.

 Dogs Notice Everything A series of videos showing dogs failing to respond or responding incorrectly to cues for a variety of reasons.
 Specifically intended as a response to folks who call their dogs “stubborn” or accuse them of “giving me the paw.”

 My Dogs Do Know Sit!
 A Hint for Training the Sit Stay A followup to an earlier post where I showed a problem with how I taught the sit-stay.
 But the problem wasn’t so bad after all.
 This post has a tip for human body language during stays, and the video has a demo.

 Allergy Shots for Dogs: How I Made them the Best Thing Ever My own system for helping my two allergic dogs not care much about the potentially painful shot because of the routine around it and their special treats.